th2-net/th2-conn-sailfish/README.md

 + session-alias - that session alias will be set for all messages received or sent by this component. **It should be unique for each "Connect" component**;
 + workspace - the folder inside the container that will contain a plugin adapted to use in the TH2;
 + type - the service type from **services.xml** file.
 If service name from services.xml file contains `-` symbols they must be replaced with `_` symbol;
-+ name - the service name that will be displayed in the events in the report;
++ name - the service name that will be displayed in the events inside the report;
 + settings - the parameters that will be transformed to the actual service's settings specified in the **services.xml** file.
-+ maxMessageBatchSize - the limitation for message batch size which connect sends to first and second publish pins with.
-The default value is 100
++ maxMessageBatchSize - the limitation for message batch size which connect sends to the first and to the second publish pins with.
+The default value is set to 100.
-+ enableMessageSendingEvent - if this option `true` connect sends separate event for every sent message which incoming from the pin with send attribute.
-The default value is true
++ enableMessageSendingEvent - if this option is set to `true`, connect sends a separate event for every message sent which incomes from the pin with the send attribute.
+The default value is set to true

 ## Metrics

 Connect component produces several metrics related to its activity.
-+ th2_conn_incoming_msg_quantity / th2_conn_outgoing_msg_quantity are counter type metrics which increment when message sent or received via implemented protocol.
-They have the `session_alias` attribute.
++ th2_conn_incoming_msg_quantity / th2_conn_outgoing_msg_quantity are counter type metrics which are incremented when a message is sent or received via the implemented protocol.
+They contain the `session_alias` attribute.

 ## Extension